 Schroen’s 2006 book ‘First In: How Seven CIA Officers Opened the War on Terror in Afghanistan’

-Having admitted he put Abdul Rasul Sayyaf on the CIA / US payroll in October 2001 (while the bodies of those murdered by Sayyaf’s protégé KSM on 9/11 were still being recovered from the rubble of the World Trade Center), is it possible senior CIA officer Gary Schroen didn’t know about Sayyaf’s links to International Terrorism?
-Gary Schroen died in 2022 so we can’t ask him, but his boss George Tenet – CIA director from 1996-2004 - is alive and available for questioning.
-Putting KSM’s Afghan boss on the CIA payroll instead of in a prison cell could’ve been excused as an error or oversight if it wasn’t for the 2004 9/11 Commission report that clearly states Sayyaf’s close associations to terrorist entities worldwide.
-But instead of arresting Sayyaf then, in 2004, the International Terrorist Mastermind continued to prosper under the CIA and NATO’s protection as a significant government official.
+Having admitted he put Abdul Rasul Sayyaf on the CIA / US payroll in October 2001, is it possible senior CIA officer Gary Schroen didn’t know about Sayyaf’s links to International Terrorism?
+Gary Schroen died in 2022 so we can’t ask him, but his boss George Tenet – CIA director from 1996-2004 - is still with us.
+Putting KSM’s Afghan boss on the CIA payroll instead of in a prison cell could’ve been excused as an error or oversight if it wasn’t for the 2004 9/11 Commission report that details Sayyaf’s intimate links to terrorist entities worldwide.
+But instead of arresting Sayyaf in 2004, he continued to prosper under the CIA and NATO’s protection.

-In the Afghanistan 2014 elections Sayyaf – 9/11 terrorist KSM’s boss - even ran for President, but was knocked out in the first round with a not insignificant 7.1% share of the vote.
-That was when I first heard of Sayyaf, after my summer 2012 tour of Helmand with the British army, and when I started reading news headlines like this:
+In the Afghanistan 2014 elections Sayyaf ran for President, but was knocked out in the first round with a 7.1% share of the vote.
+That was the first time I heard of Sayyaf, after my summer 2012 tour of Helmand with the British army, when I read this news headline:

 “Former Islamist warlord who brought bin Laden to Afghanistan to run for president